 - Consult with individuals who request accessible information to figure out how to meet their needs in a timely manner.

-Real Food for Real Kids will take the following steps to make all websites and content conform with WCAG 2.0, Level AA by January 1, 2021.
+Real Food for Real Kids has taken steps to make all websites and content conform with WCAG 2.0, Level AA:

 - Our website currently conforms to WCAG 2.0, Level AA standards.